 A trivial and yet accurate example can be found in the movie I am Legend where Will Smith performs partial behind the neck kipping pull-ups at home.
 Many people have been replicating his workout.
 In case you don’t know, behind the neck pull-ups are one of the few bad exercises that you can do for your back.
 The actual benefits of behind the neck pull-ups are not exactly easy to determine.
 As far as I am concerned, there are none.

 The steroid transformation

-I used to work with a man who was a special effect editor or something like that.
-His job was to edit movie scenes, add effects and make the whole thing sexy and a complete commercial product ready to hit the shelves.
-Once he told me that if people actually knew how movies are made, they would be largely disappointed and shocked.
+I used to work with a man who had worked as a movie editor.
+His job was to edit movie scenes until they are sexy and commercially acceptable.
+Once he told me that if people actually knew how movies are made, they will be disappointed and shocked.